-Have you ever had a bagged salad that was just SO good, you couldn’t help but keep buying it?
+Have you ever had a bagged salad that was just SO good, that you couldn’t help but keep buying it?
 I used to do this with the Sweet Kale Salad from Costco.
 I normally don’t buy bagged salad (because of the unhealthy dressing ingredients), but I caved with this kale salad.

 It was great as leftovers, like my winter wedge salad is too.
 But it was not great on my wallet.
 One of the most practical ways to save money on groceries is by NOT purchasing items for convenience.

-I wanted to include an kale salad recipe in our monthly meal plan because it was so good and healthy, so I did what any food blogger would do and learned how to make the kale salad recipe myself!
+I wanted to include a kale salad recipe in our monthly meal plan because it was so good and healthy, so I did what any food blogger would do and learned how to make the kale salad recipe myself!

-Why Make this Sweet Kale Salad
+Reasons Why You Should Make This Sweet Kale Salad

 This kale salad recipe is the perfect addition to lunch or dinner for various reasons: